saagit/saaor/index.md

 * Remove drip pan and racks from smoker.
 * Completely cover drip pan with foil and spray smoker racks with cooking spray.
-* Arrange the salmon chunks on the racks.
-All the chunks on a rack should be of similar thickness.
+* Remove the salmon chunks from the marinade, pat them dry with paper towels and put them on the racks with all the chunks on a rack having similar thickness.
+* Plug in the smoker to preheat.
-* Allow the salmon to air dry for approximately 45 minutes.
+* Allow the salmon to air dry for approximately 30 minutes.
 The surface should be dull and no longer look wet.
-15 minutes into the air drying time, plug in the smoker to preheat.
 * Once the salmon has air dried and the smoker is preheated, place the drip pan into the smoker.
 * Place the loaded racks in the smoker arranging them so the